Where would we be without our mothers? Mothers keep the world on track. Mothers never stop caring. Mothers never stop giving.

 Sometimes our generous mothers suffer from exhaustion.
 One of the best gifts we can give to the mothers in our lives is the gift of gratitude, the gift of thanksgiving, perhaps even the gift of doing the dishes!

-My mother has often shown her love to me in delicious, unforgettable meals.
+My late mother showed her love to me in delicious, unforgettable meals.
 Love and food are intricately linked.
 Can you think of anyone you really love that you have not eaten a meal with?
 Mother’s Day itself is a major time for families to gather with their mothers and eat together.

 My father keeps video records of our family gatherings.
 From looking at our family videos, you would think that all we ever do is celebrate and eat together.
 Good food is wonderful but without the presence of family and especially the mothers in our lives, food can leave you rather empty inside.
 Experts tell us that a lot of over-eating and under-eating has to do with deep love-deficits in our lives.